ACCESSIBILITY IS BOTH ESSENTIAL AND USEFUL

 27%

-Recent data found that up to 27% of adults in the United States has a disability.
+Recent data found that up to 27% of adults in the United States have a disability.
 Potentially excluding such a substantial percentage of the population would contrast with UNCG’s mission to be “an inclusive, collaborative, and responsive institution making a difference in the lives of students and the communities it serves.”

 #2: IT PROMOTES USABILITY.